BrentDouglas/chainlink/README.md

 - Infinispan

-Job loaders that support the job inheritance proposal and a simple api and utilitied to allow user defined loaders to also support job inheritance.
+Job loaders that support the job inheritance proposal and a simple api and utilities to allow user defined loaders to also support job inheritance.
 Built in loaders support:
 - XML
 - Fluent style